-The addition of a secondary walkway from a side driveway to the front door is acceptable, as long as the original, centralized walkway is retained.
+The addition of a secondary walkway perpendicular to the original is acceptable, as long as the original, centralized walkway is retained.
+The new perpendicular walkway should be placed near the house to avoid altering the existing front yard configuration.
 This will maintain the visual cohesion of the district.
-Any new walkways should be executed in a paving material that is compatible with the existing walkway.
+Any new walkways should be executed in a compatible paving material, such as poured concrete with scored joints.